 According to claims made by industry regulators, there is not enough research and data to confirm the benefits.

 The entire industry of CBD is in its infancy.
 That means we can’t be aware of any long-term side effects of using the product for lengthy periods of time.

 It’s Better to Err on The Side of Caution

 In addition to the social stigma surrounding cannabis-derived products, regulators are closely watching all related marketing communications.

-It’s imperative for CBD oil distributors and producers to be cautious and creative in their marketing efforts.
+It’s imperative for CBD startups - both distributors and producers - to be cautious and creative in their marketing efforts.
 They need to come up with innovative ways to attract and convert more clients.